Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * The action must have a name.
 Action name must not be `New`.
 Must have a length of at least four chars, whereby at least six chars are recommended.
 * Action name must not be `Index`, `View`, `Display`, `Edit` or `Delete`.
 These are reserved names and may therefore not be used for custom actions.

-## Workflow layer

-The workflow layer is not implemented yet (planned for version 0.8).
-This section is just a dummy for future.